aws-samples/sample-oneCx/content/index.en.md

 1. **Introduction** - Explore your customer journey data foundations using UI and natural language (Estimated time: 10 minutes)
-2. **Module 1** - Extract insights from call/chat transcripts using prompt flows (Estimated time: 15 minutes)
+2. **Module 1** - Customer support using agentic workflows (Estimated time: 15 minutes)
-3. **Module 2** - Customer support using agentic workflows (Estimated time: 15 minutes)
+3. **Module 2** - Product offer recommendations and negotiation using agentic workflows (Estimated time: 20 minutes)
-4. **Module 3** - Product offer recommendations and negotiation using agentic workflows (Estimated time: 20 minutes)
+4. **Bonus Module** - Extract insights from call/chat transcripts using prompt flows (Estimated time: 15 minutes)

 By the end of this workshop, you'll have a solid understanding of how to implement generative AI-powered solutions that can significantly improve customer self-service experiences, leading to increased satisfaction and operational efficiency.